 "[The ability to bounce back | comes from deep within us and from support outside us...It comes from analyzing how we process grief and from simply accepting that grief...
 I learned that when life pulls you under, you can kick against the bottom, break the surface, and breathe again."

 -Sheryl Sandberg, Option B

-Here are some tips to consider for thriving (instead of just surviving):
+Here are some tips to consider for thriving on the job (not just surviving each workday):